Skip to content

 How to instrument partner activation

 Track six metrics.
 Milestone hit rate.
 Time-in-stage.
-The live-vs-signed ratio.
+The active-vs-signed ratio.
 First-deal-cycle time.
 Cohort progress.
 And the firm-level spread.
+Here are the six metrics that make the runway real:

 • Milestone hit rate.
 What share of signed partners hit each of the six milestones?